-1: A timer interrupt is enabled whenever the TOF bit of the SR register is set.
+A timer interrupt is enabled whenever the TOF bit of the SR register is set.
 Bit 4 = FOLV2 Forced Output Compare 2.

-- This bit is set and cleared by software.

-- 0: No effect on the OCMP2 pin.

-- 1: Forces the OLVL2 bit to be copied to the OCMP2 pin, if the OC2E bit is set and even if there is no successful comparison.
+- 0: No effect on the OCMP2 pin. - 1: Forces the OLVL2 bit to be copied to the OCMP2 pin, if the OC2E bit is set and even if there is no successful comparison.